 Chat with a local specialist who can help organize your trip.

-Day 4: Flight from Barcelona to Mallorca - Explore Palma
+Day 4: Fly to Mallorca, Explore Palma

 The city of Palma de Mallorca